...

 3. Seek guidance: Consult with legal professionals or support organizations to understand the best practices for protecting your privacy and ensuring evidence confidentiality.

 Remember, thorough and credible documentation is vital in navigating harassment cases.
-By adhering to these best practices, you empower yourself with solid evidence, fostering accountability and protecting your rights.
+By adhering to these best practices, you empower yourself with solid evidence, foster accountability, and protect your rights.

 IV.
 Specific Strategies for Different Types of Harassment